maybebyte/anthesis/dns-sinkhole.md

 *Tested on OpenBSD 7.0 and OpenBSD 7.1-current*

+NOTE (2023-09-10): I'm deprecating genblock, please use [domain-sift](/domain-sift.html) instead. domain-sift has a proper test suite and packaging, unlike genblock.
+This page and genblock are kept around for historical purposes, at least for now.

 ## What is a DNS sinkhole?

 A DNS sinkhole is a domain name server that doesn't perform domain name